 Illness and Injury

-Campers who take ill during the day shall be isolated in the purple room.
+Campers who take ill during the day shall be isolated.
 Parents shall be notified and pick up arranged.
 Staff shall monitor the status of the ill child until the parents arrival.
 Remaining campers shall be grouped by cohort until pickup by parents.
 The manager shall maintain contact with the family to keep informed on the camper’s status.
 If the camper is confirmed positive for COVID-19, management shall ensure that the following groups are notified: Public Health; staff; all families that may have come into contact with the affected camper.
 Closure and cleaning of the facility shall follow public health guidelines.
-During closure, camp will continue virtually.

 In the event of camper injury, staff will administer first aid after donning PPE (gloves and shields).
 Normal protocols for informing parents shall take place.